ShubhJaroria/instagram-cancel-sent-follow-requests/README.md

 # instagram-cancel-follow-requests
-A python script to cancel follow sent follow requests all in one go.
+A python script to cancel sent follow requests all in one go.
 Download chromedriver:
 https://chromedriver.chromium.org/downloads